 The second, and more straightforward way to prevent this issue from affecting you is to simply plug your charger directly into the computer.

-This allows for the MacBook to not go through the middleman of the hub and is a lot more reliable.
-However, you should be sure to either use the adapter that came with the MacBook, or one from a reputable manufacturer such as Dell.
+This allows for the MacBook to skip the “middleman” (the hub), which results in more reliable charging.
+However, again, you should use the official charger that came with the MacBook in the box, or one from a reputable manufacturer.